ChenLu-china/DM-NeRF/README.md

 You can change the your path and parameters under `./configs/xxxx/dataset_name/scene_name.txt`.

-After you set all parameters you want, you can train model use one of above command, for example:
+After you set all parameters you want, you can train model use one of blow command, for example:

 For scannet: